Tip #217: Training Best Practices #2

 3. It builds on the learners’ prior learning or experience.

-4. The training activities meets the needs of different learning styles.
+4. The learning activities meet the needs of different learning preferences.

 4. Participatory Activities